Vast sections of

 This tour is also a reminder that we should not always think of green spaces when choosing the location for our next walk.
 It is a cliché to head for nature and relaxation when meeting friends for a walk.
 Why not instead think of a tour of people, life, urban innovation, and places where we discover community, architecture and new ideas?
 And in organising a late-night meeting, we want to push the boundaries of what a city tour means, and how it can be recreated.

-We’ll be looking at the night-time economy and the sense of place in north central Vienna.
+We’ll be looking at the night-time economy and the sense of place in west Vienna.
 Not enough residents realise the value of the night economy – it is almost €2bn.
 We want to observe how many people are awake, and what they are doing.
 Not enough cities have a vision for developing & managing their nighttime economy.

 Vienna is a much more friendly and open city at midnight than midday, which is not true in most other places.
 And there is much less German spoken in the small hours.